Anxiety Awareness and Management · · 31 min read

 The Therapeutic Process: What to Expect in SFT Sessions

 Throughout the sessions, the therapist actively facilitates discussions, inviting participation from all members.
-This inclusive approach not only allows individuals to share their thoughts and emotions but also helps in uncovering underlying issues that may be influencing relational dynamics.
-The therapeutic process is generally organized, with specific objectives set for each session, enabling participants to track their progress and work towards healthier interactions.
+This inclusive approach not only allows individuals to share their thoughts and emotions but also helps in uncovering underlying issues that may be influencing relational dynamics. is generally organized, with specific objectives set for each session, enabling participants to track their progress and work towards healthier interactions.

 Participants can expect sessions to last around 60 to 90 minutes, providing ample time for exploration and discussion.
 This structured timeframe offers clarity and fosters a sense of direction, making it easier for households to navigate their challenges.
 Initially, treatment often begins with weekly sessions to ensure that households feel supported while covering the essential introductory phase of counseling.